-3.1 Programming Models
+2.1 Programming Models

 The trend in hardware is presently towards heterogeneity - in many forms.
 We already see GPUs or the latest Intel Xeon Phi as accelerators that are located on PCI Express buses, and in time it is likely such components will become more closely integrated.
 Processor platforms normally outside of HPC such as ARM are also adopting heterogeneity with concepts for power efficiency such as big.LITTLE - whereby a number of cores are only powered up at points within an application that can use the concurrency.
-Formerly separate components such as the GPU have moved into the die with products such as the AMD Fusion.
+Formerly separate components such as the GPU have moved into the die with products such as the AMD APU - which combine the CPU and GPU on one chip.

 This heterogeneity requires programmer intervention in order to maximize performance (or even to access the hardware in most cases).
-In particular - with offloaded computations there is a need for the ability to debug synchronous and asynchronously launched offloaded computation at the same time as debugging the host processor on the node.
-The hardware combination is part of a larger system with multiple nodes - and the software must run across the whole platform simultaneously.
+In particular, with offloaded computations there is a need for the ability to debug synchronous and asynchronously launched offloaded computation at the same time as debugging the host processor on the node.
+The hardware combination is part of a larger system with multiple nodes, and the software must run across the whole platform simultaneously.

-The most common form of hybrid code until recently was typically OpenMP within a node, MPI between nodes - this has changed with CUDA or OpenCL now as an alternative to the OpenMP - often leaving multiple cores on a node idle whilst a GPU executes an (eg.) CUDA kernel.
-This may change with the advent of the Intel Xeon Phi architecture which supports - amongst other programming models - OpenMP - and could lead to reestablishment of OpenMP + MPI as a dominant combination.
-The processor roadmaps of the main vendors will have a clear but as yet uncertain impact on the development choices made by application developers.
+The most common form of GPU hybrid code until recently was typically OpenMP within a node, MPI between nodes - this has changed with CUDA, OpenACC or OpenCL now as an alternative to the OpenMP - potentially leaving multiple cores on a node idle whilst a GPU executes a CUDA kernel.

+Additionally, the Intel Xeon Phi architecture is seeing strong interest amongst co-design partners and support for an OpenMP + MPI combination on Intel Xeon Phi will be developed for Allinea DDT.
+A prototype implementation has been made available for feedback and on-going application development.